 1. The Author has prepared an approximately _____-word manuscript currently titled _____.
 Pursuant to the terms and conditions herein, the Editor will provide service(s) as mutually agreed, confirmed in writing by the Author.

-5. The Editor shall use Word’s commenting and tracking features to make edits in accordance with usage guidelines set forth by The Chicago Manual of Style, 16th Edition as well as adhering to spellings as specified by the Merriam-Webster Online Dictionary for American English and the Cambridge English Dictionary for British English.
+6. The Editor shall use Word’s commenting and tracking features to make edits in accordance with usage guidelines set forth by The Chicago Manual of Style, 17th Edition as well as adhering to spellings as specified by the Merriam-Webster Online Dictionary for American English and the Cambridge English Dictionary for British English.
 The manuscript will be returned as two versions: one with the edits visible for acceptance or rejection, and one that is a clean copy with all changes accepted.
-(Remove this section for reader reports and manuscript critique contracts.)
+[Remove this section for reader reports and manuscript critique contracts.]

 ***Pick one section below depending on service, and delete the rest.***

-6. In a line or copy edit sentences and paragraphs may require reworking rather than whole pages or scenes.
+7. In a copy/line edit, sentences and paragraphs may require reworking rather than whole pages or scenes.
 Areas addressed include awkward phrasing, syntax issues (sentence variety and structure), repetition, showing vs. telling, best word choices, passive verb elimination, suitable dialogue, clichés, anachronisms, chapter breaks, timeline consistency, and more.
 Minor fact checking as well as potential copyright issues are also covered.
 A follow-up proofread by another set of eyes is advised to catch minor errors and formatting issues.
 A manuscript style sheet and overview letter is also included.

 ***Pick one section above depending on service, and delete the rest.***